 That was then; now we are in the midst of a worldwide pandemic with cities and communities around the world in lockdown facing an uncertain and unpredictable future.
 COVID-19 has brought changes to all aspects of life.
 In Guatemala, many Indigenous people have already begun to adopt new preventative measures such as masks and regular hand washing.
 Many people who live in rural areas are now accessing their preventative information through radio and TV programmes, as this is the most trusted of COVID-19 information.

 In 2000 the maternal mortality ratio for indigenous women in Guatemala was more than three times that of Ladino women.
 COVID-19 may widen the gap between Maya and Ladinos even more as a result of the current pandemic and expected to linger into the ‘new normal’.
 The new guidelines could bring an uncertain future, economic hardship and delays in providing services which may affect fertility chances.
 It is well known that any delays and disruptions in fertility treatment may have significant impact on the outcomes of fertility treatment.
 For example, with increasing age the chances of successful conception drops significantly even if there is no disruption to any planned fertility treatment, there is also the well-known fact that women who are more socially withdrawn and are in a heightened emotional state have more difficulties for a normal birth and successful post-birth.
+Currently, home insemination and intrauterine insemination are great alternatives, given the fact that so many fertility clinics are closed due to COVID-19.
+Because fertility treatments can be quite expensive, it’s important to know your options and do a thorough comparison of home insemination and IUI costs.

 The current pandemic has without doubt had a significant impact on infertile couples’ levels of anxiety, feelings of isolation and their mental health.
 These feelings could very well be expected to linger well into the ‘new normal’.